-A student who has previously studied at Lackawanna College and desires to return for part-time or full-time study after an absence of two semesters or more must apply for re-admission, pay all required fees, and attend orientation prior to their return.
+A student who has previously studied at Lackawanna College and desires to return for part-time or full-time study after an absence of two semesters or more must apply for readmission, pay all required fees, and attend orientation prior to their return.
 They must also complete all program requirements in effect at the time the student is readmitted.
+Students returning after a Leave of Absence may follow the Leave of Absence Policy for re-admittance.